New Brunswick monitoring more than 40 cases of unknown neurological disease | CBC News

 Memo sent to health-care professionals in province says symptoms are similar to Creutzfeldt-Jakob disease

-Public Health is closely monitoring a cluster of more than 40 New Brunswick patients with symptoms similar to those of Creuzfeldt-Jakob disease, a rare and fatal brain disease.
+Public Health is closely monitoring a cluster of more than 40 New Brunswick patients with symptoms similar to those of Creutzfeldt-Jakob disease, a rare and fatal brain disease.

 In an internal memo obtained by Radio-Canada, sent on March 5 by the office of the chief medical officer of health to the New Brunswick Medical Society and to associations of doctors and nurses, the department notes the existence of a cluster of 42 cases of a progressive neurological syndrome of unknown origin.